Arcadidc/cli-tool/README.md

 This is a cli-tool in order to interact with the [TODO app](https://github.com/Arcadidc/minikube-node-todo).
 I changed some things from the [original](https://github.com/scotch-io/node-todo) repository.
 To make this application work you first should have your minikube cluster running and accessible.

 ## First steps:
  - First of all check for the config.ini file, where you will be able to edit the IP in order to connect to the API.
-If you followed the steps correctly from the other project you should be available to access your host machine.
+If you followed the steps correctly from the other project you should be available to access from your host machine.

  - After that, enjoy!
 You will be able to execute it using `python tool.py`.
 I put all the dependencies in the `requirements.txt` file.